How to Scrape a Static Website Without Getting Blocked

 5. Navigate Multi-Page Data Structures

-When traversing paginated content, maintain your session headers, apply randomized delays between page transitions, and validate each response before parsing.
-If a site uses JavaScript to load additional content dynamically, you may need to reverse-engineer the underlying API endpoints or utilize a headless browser.
-For advanced techniques on navigating multi-page data structures and handling client-side rendering, see Handling Pagination and Infinite Scroll.
+Static sites rarely contain all target data on a single page.
+Maintain session headers, apply randomized delays between page transitions, and validate each response before parsing.
+If a site loads additional content dynamically, you may need to reverse-engineer the underlying API endpoints or use a headless browser.
+For advanced techniques on navigating multi-page structures and handling client-side rendering, see Handling Pagination and Infinite Scroll.

 6. Validate Responses and Handle Errors

-2. Content Verification: Ensure the response contains expected HTML elements or JSON keys before parsing.
+200 OK.
+Log and skip4xxclient errors; implement backoff for5xxserver errors. - Content Verification: Ensure the response contains expected HTML elements or JSON keys before parsing.

 Prioritize graceful degradation over aggressive retries.
 If a target server consistently rejects requests, halt scraping for that endpoint to protect your infrastructure and IP pool reputation.